mihir-gonsalves/finance-analyzer/README.md

 - **CORS configured**: Frontend (localhost:5173) can communicate with backend
 - **Category field optional**: Some banks don't provide categories, users can add manually

-Using this to take notes on how i created this and make comments.
-Quick note - this is being developed via Test Driven Development.

 1.

 First, I researched how to get data from my bank and credit card accounts.